Call MIA – New Service Offers Quicker Treatment for Minor Injuries

 A new service has been launched in Forth Valley to provide quicker, more convenient treatment for minor injuries and avoid overcrowding to help keep staff and patients safe.

-Anyone with a minor injury is now being asked to call MIA – the new Minor Injuries Assessment service on 01324 566130 before they attend the Minor Injuries Unit at Stirling Health and Care Village or the Emergency Department at Forth Valley Royal Hospital.
+Anyone with a minor injury is now being asked to Call MIA – the new Minor Injuries Assessment service on 111 before they attend the Minor Injuries Unit at Stirling Health and Care Village or the Emergency Department at Forth Valley Royal Hospital.
 Patients will then be offered a video assessment so they can quickly access clinical advice or an appointment in either Stirling or Larbert so they don’t have to wait to be seen when they attend.

 Donna Clark, NHS Forth Valley’s Operational Manager for Minor Injuries, said “We are very excited about this new service and how it will change the way we work to give the best care possible.
 It is particularly helpful during the ongoing Covid-19 pandemic because of the need to maintain physical distancing and avoid overcrowding in our patient waiting areas.